What makes a perfect wine is rather subjective, but this is the best wine I've ever had. If this isn't a 10 nothing is. So good I shed a couple tears.

 I found this fruitier than most Riojas, dominated by raspberry notes and vanilla, backed by mild tobacco, mineral, and chocolate notes. — 2 months ago

 Cherry vanilla cola with hints of earth and cloves.
 Way too jammy for what I like.
 Still good but 2021 was much better.
-2022 needs aging to develop character. — 20 days ago
+2022 needs aging to develop character. — a month ago

 Great QPR wine, one of the better Priorats I've had, especially after too many mediocre ones the last few years.
 Dark chocolate and raspberry on first pour.
-As it breathes, the llicorella becomes more pronounced and the cocoa aromas get stronger. — a month ago
+As it breathes, the llicorella becomes more pronounced and the cocoa aromas get stronger. — 2 months ago

 Tobin Spratte